Website Redesign and SEO: Checklist to Keep Your Site’s Optimization Afloat

 Conducting split URL testing

-So instead, you’ll have to first create a new page prototype and let your whole team, including SEO specialists, designers, and developers share their opinions about the new page—you can use one of the design feedback tools for this purpose.
-It is crucial that all the team members work together starting from the prototyping stage—that way, you’ll avoid all the possible pitfalls.
-Once you agree on all the details, put the redesigned page version on a separate URL and send some of your visitors there.
-You’ll have to consider a couple of SEO nuances:
+Instead, you will need to create a new page prototype and gather feedback from your whole team, including website redesign SEO specialists, designers, and developers.
+There are design feedback tools available to assist you with this process.
+All team members must work together beginning from the prototyping stage to avoid all possible pitfalls.
+Once everyone is in agreement about all the details, put the redesigned page on a separate URL and send some visitors there to test it.
+You will need to consider the following redesign SEO nuances:

-- When redirecting a part of your users to the test URL, use the 302 and not the 301 redirect.
-This way, Google will understand that the redirect is temporary and that it should keep the original URL indexed.
+- When redirecting some users to the test URL, use the 302 and not the 301 redirect.
+This way, Google will understand that the redirect is temporary and won’t index the test URL.

-- To avoid duplicate content penalties, mark your original page version as canonical using the rel=canonical tag.
-Some SEO experts recommend marking the test page with the noindex meta tag instead, but Google discourages this practice.
-Using rel=canonical tags should also help you prevent keyword cannibalization.
+- To avoid duplicate content penalties, mark your original page as canonical using the rel=canonical tag.
+Some SEO experts recommend marking the test page with the noindex meta tag instead, but Google discourages this.
+Using rel=canonical tags also helps you in preventing keyword cannibalization.

-Finally, whichever of the two methods described above you choose, make sure to only run testing for as long as it’s necessary – otherwise, Google will treat your prolonged testing as an attempt to deceive search engines.
+Regardless of which testing method you choose, ensure that you only run the test for as long as necessary.
+Otherwise, Google will treat your prolonged testing as an attempt to deceive search engines.

-Based on the amount of traffic you get, a good testing tool will tell you how long your experiment should last to let you come up with valid conclusions.
-So, once you have the winner of your testing marathon, update your website accordingly and remove the testing scripts or alternate URLs.
+A good testing tool, based on your website’s traffic, can suggest how long your experiment should last to help you come up with valid conclusions.
+Once you have determined the winner of your testing marathon, update your website accordingly and remove the testing scripts or alternate URLs.

 Redesign your website behind the scenes

-At the same time, you’d want to keep your dev website copy out of Google’s reach and out of users’ sight.
-You can do this in several ways.
-The first option is to inject the Robots <META> tag into the header of every page of the website to keep Google from indexing the website copy:
+At the same time, you’ll want to keep your dev website copy out of Google’s reach and away from users’ sight.
+There are several ways to do this, such as injecting the Robots <META> tag into the header of every page of the website to prevent Google from indexing the website copy: